fallen-icarus/cardano-swaps/GettingStarted.md

 ### Own Swaps

 The `cardano-swaps query own-swaps` command can be used to query your own swaps.
-The swaps can be filtered by offer asset or by trading pair if desired.
+The swaps can be filtered by offer asset, ask asset, or by trading pair if desired.
 The results are not sorted in any way.

+*Make sure to specify the right address with the command; if you specify the two-way swap address when using the one-way query, you may get unexpected results.*

 ##### Query One-Way Swaps By Offer
 ```Bash